middleman/middlemanapp.com/source/localizable/advanced/rack-middleware.html.markdown

 gem "pygments.rb"
 ```

-The above block required the `rack/codehighlighter` and `pygments.rb`
+The above block required the `rack/codehighlighter` and `pygments.rb` libraries.
-libraries.
-Then the `use` command tells Middleman to use this middleware.
-The
+Then the `use` command tells Middleman to use this Middleware.
+The rest is
-rest is standard Rack Middleware setup, passing some variables to the
+standard Rack Middleware setup, passing some variables to the Middleware itself
-middleware itself instructing the syntax highlighter on how to locate code
+instructing the syntax highlighter on how to locate code blocks and which
-blocks and which backend to use for parsing the syntax.
+backend to use for parsing the syntax.

 ## Build Cycle

 The Rack Middleware is run on all requests, including those done during the
 build cycle.
-This means anything the Rack Middleware effects during preview
+This means anything the Rack Middleware effects during preview will
-will be present in the built files.
-However, be aware that once the project is
+be present in the built files.
+However, be aware that once the project is built,
-built, it is a static site.
+it is a static site.
 Rack Middleware which does processing on requests,
 expecting things like cookies, sessions or variables, won't work once the site
 is built.